 Authoritative Parenting Style: High Control, High Support

 A parent with an authoritative parenting style problem-solves alongside their child.
-Instead of leaving their child to figure it out on their own, they get down on their level and help them brainstorm ideas that will fix the issue.
+Instead of leaving their child to figure it out independently, they get down on their level and help them brainstorm ideas to fix the issue.
 They don’t give them the answers but provide them with the tools to work it out while being present.
 These kids are often self-disciplined and can think for themselves when conflict arises.

-An authoritative parent uses discipline as a way to teach their child and to problem solve, not as a form of punishment.
+An authoritative parent uses discipline to teach their child and to problem solve, not as a form of punishment.
 This promotes autonomy within the child.

 This parenting style is high when it comes to both control and support.
 Authoritative parents also tend to provide a high amount of structure and consistency for their children.
-The parents respond to their child’s social and emotional needs but also provide clear rules and expectations.
+The parents respond to their child’s social and emotional needs and provide clear rules and expectations.